01 of 03

 02 of 03

-Things to Do in California in February That You Must Plan Ahead For
+Things to Do in February That You Must Plan Ahead For

-If you want to go camping at a California state park in February, make your reservations six months ahead of time in August.
+If you want to camp at a California state park in February, make your reservations six months ahead of time in August.
 The system is complicated, and it's hard to get it right, but everything you need to know about California State Park camping reservations is here.

 Instead of planning far ahead for the Fresno Blossom Trail, you need to be prepared to go when the conditions are right.
 Start checking in early February for peak bloom time.